 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out that the unknown ship was from a friendly country, but two other intercepted ships were Japanese freighters hauling scrap metal to Japan.

 The ships arrived at Guam on Sunday, November 16.
 The soldiers were not allowed to go on shore since they would be sailing the next day.
 While they were docked, coconuts, bananas, vegetables, and water were loaded.
 The ship sailed the next day, for Manila, and entered Manila Bay around 8:00 A.M., on Thursday, November 20.
 After it docked, the soldiers disembarked and were boarded onto buses.

 At the fort, the tankers were met by Gen. Edward P. King, who welcomed them and made sure that they had what they needed.
 He also was apologetic that there were no barracks for the tankers and that they had to live in tents.
 The fact was he had not learned of their arrival until days before they arrived.
-King stayed with the tankers until they had their Thanksgiving dinner, which was a stew thrown into their mess kits.
-Afterward, he went and had his own.
+King stayed with the tankers until they had their Thanksgiving dinner – a stew thrown into their mess kits – before he went and had his own.

 When the Japanese were finished, there was not much left of the airfield.
 The soldiers watched as the dead, dying, and wounded were hauled to the hospital on bomb racks, trucks, and anything that could carry the wounded was in use.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.